Hands-On Fundraising

 Your budget defines your priorities.
 What areas will get the most attention?
 Where has your funding come from in the past?
 Where is there room for growth?

 An annual fund is NOT a once-yearly appeal.
-Sending one general appeal a year is, well, stupid.
+Sending one general appeal a year is, well, not smart.
 Neglecting your donors throughout the year is simply asking them to find someplace better.

 If you currently have a robust giving program, congratulations!
 You already understand people drive philanthropy.
 But if you depend on grants and a few major gifts, I urge you to think again.